Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c1 C1

-We also let $\mathcal{Y}_{w}$ denote the process with the same transition rates, but (deterministic) initial weight $w$. \\ It will be beneficial to state a more general result, about pure birth processes $\left(\mathcal{X}(t)\right)_{t\geq 0}$ with linear rates, from the paper by Holmgren and Janson \cite{holmgren-janson}.
+It will be beneficial to state a more general result, about pure birth processes $\left(\mathcal{X}(t)\right)_{t\geq 0}$ with linear rates, from the paper by Holmgren and Janson \cite{holmgren-janson}.
 For brevity, we adapt the notation and only include some specific statements from both theorems.